microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-createvirtualassistant.md

 ## Skill Configuration

 The Virtual Assistant Solution is fully integrated with all available skills out of the box.
 Skill configuration can be found in your appSettings.json file.
-An example of the Skill Configuratin configuration is shown below.
+An example of the Skill Configuration entries is shown below for reference.

 ```
 "skills": [